ayushjpeg/CCTV/readme.md

 ## 5. TURN / STUN configuration

 The app is currently hard-coded to prefer TURN (relay) candidates so even restrictive networks can broadcast.
 Update the ICE config in `templates/index.html` if you need multiple TURN servers or fallback STUN entries.
+Keep the new viewer-count heartbeat enabled so the UI can recover if a relay silently drops overnight.

 Example Coturn snippet (used in testing):